theparanoidtimes/theparanoidtimes.github.io/_posts/plain/2020-04-20-tfori-review.md

 ---

 _The friends of Ringo Ishikawa_ is a game, an experience I didn't know I needed.
-When you start the game you really don't know what are you getting into yet.
-The game really takes its sweet time to tell you about itself.
+When you start the game you don't know what are you getting into yet.
+The game takes its sweet time to tell you about itself.
 Or should I say you can take your sweet time to find out what is this game about.